socolachaymo/ConText/README.md

 # ConText: Dialect-Aware Translation and Audio Synthesis

-ConText is a powerful tool that translates Caribbean dialect into standard English and generates high-quality audio of the translation.
+ConText is a powerful tool that translates dialect into standard English and generates high-quality text  of the translation.
 This project leverages a custom-trained language model combined with Google's Gemini for validation, ensuring accurate and nuanced translations.

 ## Features

--   **Video/Audio Transcription**: Ingests video data using Twelve Labs to extract dialectal speech.
+-   **Video/Audio Transcription**: Ingests video data using Twelve Labs to extract speech.
--   **Custom LLM Translation**: Uses a fine-tuned GPT-3.5 Turbo model to translate Caribbean dialect to standard English.
+-   **Custom LLM Translation**: Uses a fine-tuned T5 model to translate dialect to standard English.
--   **Gemini Validation**: Employs Gemini 1.5 Flash to review and refine the translation for accuracy and natural phrasing.
--   **Text-to-Speech**: Generates high-quality audio of the final translation using ElevenLabs.
+-   **Text-to-Speech**: Generates high-quality audio of the final translation.
 -   **Web Interface**: A simple frontend to input dialectal phrases and receive the translated text and audio.

 ## Project Workflow

-1.  **Data Ingestion & Preparation**:
-    -   `phase1_data_ingestion.py`: Scrapes video URLs using Twelve Labs to get raw dialect transcripts.
-    -   `phase1b_prepare_training_data.py`: Processes the raw transcripts through a robust translation pipeline (Gemini + GPT-4o) to create a high-quality `(dialect, standard_english)` dataset (`training_data.jsonl`).

-2.  **Model Fine-Tuning**:
+The project is divided into several scripts, each responsible for a specific part of the workflow.

+### Data Collection and Preparation

+2.  **`get_youtube_comments.py`**: Fetches comments from a list of specified YouTube channels using the YouTube Data API.
+4.  **`translate_new_data.py`**: Uses a fine-tuned translation model to generate draft translations for a new dataset of comments.
+5.  **`merge_datasets.py`**: Merges the original dataset with a new dataset of translated comments to create an augmented dataset.
+6.  **`phase1b_prepare_training_data.py`**: Prepares the training data for the translation model by converting a CSV file of dialect and standard English pairs into a JSONL file.
-    -   `phase2b_finetune_llm.py`: Uploads the training data to OpenAI and starts a fine-tuning job on `gpt-3.5-turbo`.
+7.  **`split_dataset.py`**: Splits the training data into a training set and a validation set.

-3.  **Translation & Synthesis**:
-    -   `app.py`: A Flask web server that exposes a translation API.
-    -   The user inputs a dialect phrase in the frontend.
-    -   The backend calls `phase2c_custom_translation_agent.py`, which:
-        1. Gets an initial translation from the fine-tuned model.
-        2. Uses Gemini to validate and correct the translation.
-    -   The final, validated text is sent to `phase4_audio_reoutput.py` to generate an MP3 file using ElevenLabs.
-    -   The frontend receives the translated text and a link to the audio file.
+### Model Training and Evaluation

+8.  **`phase2b_finetune_llm.py`**: Fine-tunes a T5 model for translation using the Hugging Face Transformers library.
+10. **`evaluate_model.py`**: Evaluates the fine-tuned translation model using the BLEU score.

+### Audio and Video Tools

+11. **`record_audio.py`**: Records audio from the microphone.
+12. **`record_video.py`**: Records a video from the default camera.
+13. **`convert_audio_to_video.py`**: Converts an audio file to a video file with a black screen.
+14. **`test_audio_pipeline.py`**: A pipeline for transcribing a video file using Twelve Labs (still has to be fixed).

 ## Setup and Installation